stanley-gu/standardsCh/chapter.md

 3. A CV for parameter roles in quantitative models.
 This CV includes terms such as "forward unimolecular rate constant", "Hill coefficient", "Michaelis constant" etc.

-4. A list of modelling framework, that precises how to interpret a mathematical expression, such as "deterministic", "stochastic", "boolean" etc.
+4. A list of modeling framework, that precises how to interpret a mathematical expression, such as "deterministic", "stochastic", "boolean" etc.

 The annotation of model components with SBO terms will be an essential step to reach MIRIAM-compliance.
 Not only such an annotation will be important to